clickataxi/api-documentation/index.md

 	application/vnd.drivr[.version]+[type]

-If this header isn't specified the latest API version is used but it's highly recommended to specific a specific version since future revisions might not be fully backward compatible.
+If this header isn't specified the latest API version is used but it's highly recommended to specify a version since future revisions might not be fully backward compatible.

 Currently supported is `v1`, `v2` and `latest` for `version` and `json` for `type`.